Prescription Drugs and OWI

 - Finding a OWI Attorney for Prescription Drug Cases

 The prescription-drug defense is available only to those who have taken their medications in compliance with a doctor’s instructions, without any alcohol.
 See Iowa Code § 321J.2(11)(a ).
 The defense is not available if the person abused his or her prescription medications or used the medication against their doctor’s orders.

-The defense is considered an affirmative defense because the fact finder must determine whether the defense has been established at trial.
+The defense is considered an affirmative defense because the fact finder must determine whether the defendant has been established at trial.
 The fact finder is the jury in a jury trial or the judge in a bench trial.
 Once a defendant has presented evidence sufficient to show the prescription drug defense applies, the State has the burden of disproving each element of the defense beyond a reasonable doubt.

 The prescription drug defense to criminal charges is set out in Subsection 11 of section 321J.2:

 a.
 This section does not apply to a person operating a motor vehicle while under the influence of a drug if the substance was prescribed for the person and was taken under the prescription and by the directions of a medical practitioner … or if the substance was dispensed by a pharmacist without a prescription under the rules of the board of pharmacy, if there is no evidence of the consumption of alcohol and the medical practitioner or pharmacist had not directed the person to refrain from operating a motor vehicle.